swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
-Each set of test results were written out to a text file, one set per file.
+Each set of test results were written out to a text file, with one set per file.
 Each participant has a unique subject ID, and a made-up subject name.
 Each experiment has a unique experiment ID.
 The experiment has collected 351 files so far.